SuiteScript FAQ

 For more information about usage limits, see the help topic SuiteScript Governance and Limits

-It is best that you monitor your script usage because there are limits.
+Keep an eye on your script usage, as there are limits in place.
 For more information, see Monitoring Script Usage.

 Why am I getting an “SSS_REQUEST_LIMIT_EXCEEDED” error?